gmedina-de/Fluentness/README.md

 ![Fluentness logo](fn-core/src/main/resources/img/logo.png?raw=true "Fluentness logo")

-## In a nutshell
+The project in a nutshell:

-Fluentness is intended to be an open-source, all-rounder, easy-to-learn, fully-integrated, multi-platform, consistent and flexible Java-based development framework.
-After a quick-start you'll be able to:
+* It adapts to the target platform implementation.
+No matter which one you're developing for: A text is a text, a button is a button, regardless of wether programming an LWJGL-based game, a pure desktop Swing, an HTML/CSS/JS-based web or a mobile native Android app.
-* Develop rich desktop applications based on Swing without headaches, dynamic Single-Page-Web-Apps, using code-based, on-the-fly generated HTML, CSS and AJAX calls, the next top Android native mobile app or maybe a nice-looking, high-performing Game using OpenGL.
+* It provides you a common language rather than requiring you to learn many DSL.
+No more static HTML-files or -templates, interaction definition using JS-code or configuration and localization .properties-files.
-* Scale from small to fully-featured with very small footprint (few dependencies), yet out-of-the-box runnable applications.
+* It scales from small micro-services to fully-featured web applications with a very small footprint, yet out-of-the-box runnable applications with few dependencies.
-* Respect standards and coding guidelines as far as possible, but applying the framework well-defined architecture.
+* It respects standards and coding guidelines as far as possible, but applies a well-defined own architecture.
-* Enjoy the advantages of developing software using Java such as: type safety, performance, maturity, wide acceptance and knowledge, nice support of functional programming, "Write once, run everywhere"-philosophy and 3 billion devices running it since decades ;)
+* It enjoys the advantages of developing Java software such as: strict object-orientation, type safety, performance, maturity, wide acceptance and knowledge, nice support of functional programming, "Write once, run everywhere"-philosophy and 3 billion devices running it since decades ;)

 ## Quickstart